 Neutrophilia is an increase in the number of neutrophils in the bloodstream and is usually caused by inflammation.
 Structural changes in neutrophils may occur during severe inflammation and are referred to as toxic changes.
 Neutrophilia can occur in horses with equine viral arteritis and in those being treated with corticosteroids.

 Neutropenia is a decrease in the number of neutrophils in the bloodstream.
-It may occur due to the white blood cells sticking to the walls of damaged blood vessels, destruction of neutrophils, or reduced formation in the bone marrow.
+It may occur due to the white blood cells sticking to the walls of damaged blood vessels, destruction of neutrophils, reduced formation in the bone marrow, or if the demand for neutrophils exceeds their production in the bone marrow.
 Neutropenia may occur in all species during overwhelming bacterial infections.
 Destruction of neutrophils due to an immune response occurs in animals, and tests have been developed to detect antineutrophil antibodies in horses.
-Adverse reactions to drugs may result in neutropenia or even pancytopenia (a reduction in red and white blood cells and platelets).
+Injuries to developing blood cells in the bone marrow can also result in neutropenia or even pancytopenia (a reduction in red and white blood cells and platelets).
+This can occur due to drug reactions, radiation therapy, toxic plants, bone marrow cancer, and viral infections (such as influenza, equine herpesvirus, and equine viral arteritis).

 Eosinophilia is an increase in the number of eosinophils, which are involved in allergic reactions and in controlling parasites.
 Increases are caused by substances that promote allergic reactions (for example, histamine) and by certain antibodies.
-Eosinophils increase during infections with parasites and sometimes during inflammation of the intestines, kidneys, lungs, or skin.
+Eosinophils increase during infections with parasites and sometimes during inflammation of the intestines, lungs, or skin.
 A decrease in eosinophils is known as eosinopenia.
-It is a common reaction to stress or treatment with corticosteroids in horses.
+It may occur due to stress or treatment with corticosteroids in horses.

-Monocytosis is an increase in monocytes and may be associated with longterm inflammation and the use of corticosteroids.
+Monocytosis is an increase in monocytes and is associated with inflammation, especially longterm inflammation, and, sometimes, the use of corticosteroids.